-- Movement of funds - For awards totaling \$500,000 or less: Movement of funds that total more than \$3000 in the Personnel and Services and Supplies categories;3 - For awards totaling more than \$500,000; Movement of funds that total more than \$5000 in the Personnel and Services and Supplies; or - Adding expenses under a new budget category or line item that did not exist in the original budget; or - Deleting an existing category; or - Extension of the project period4.
+- Movement of funds - For awards totaling \$500,000 or less; movement of funds that total more than \$3000 in the Personnel and Services and Supplies categories;3 - For awards totaling more than \$500,000; movement of funds that total more than \$5000 in the Personnel and Services and Supplies; or - Adding expenses under a new budget category or line item that did not exist in the original budget; or - Deleting an existing category; or - Extension of the award period.4

-Budgeting of federally negotiated indirect cost rates or the de minimis rate of the modified total direct costs is allowed with all ODSVS funds.
+Budgeting of direct administrative costs, the de minimis rate of the modified total direct costs, or federally negotiated indirect cost rates is allowed with all ODSVS funds.
 Actual expenditures must be reported each quarter for all ODSVS funds by submitting a financial report to DOJ CVSSD E-Grants.

-E. EXTENSIONS AND UNEXPENDED FUNDS
+E. UNEXPENDED FUNDS